 The best pipe material for a french drain

 One of the most common pipe materials used to create a French drain is 4″ plastic pipe because of its durability.
 Pipes for french drains also include holes that allow the water to seep into the drain.
-The holes should be positioned facing upward.
-Hopefully this is obvious but it’s worth mentioning!

 Here are the two most common types of plastic used for french drains.